Aryansh-S/USACO/README.md

 Move on to another problem/take a break and come back with a fresh mind

 # Other Resources
-I discourage the training gate offered by USACO, as it is outdated and problem quality is not the best as of now.
+I discourage the training gate offered by USACO, as it is outdated and problem quality is not the best as of now, but if you are willing to get past that, it does cover algorithms necessary.

 Competitive Programmer's Handbook